dreamportdev/Osdev-Notes/01_Build_Process/01_Overview.md

 }
 ```

 A quick note about getting the symbol table data address: On multiboot `sym_tab->sh_offset` will be the physical address of the data, while stivale2 will return the original value, which is an offset from the beginning of the file.
-This means for stivale 2 we would add `file_tag->kernel_base` to this address to get it's location in memory.
+This means for stivale 2 we would add `file_tag->kernel_base` to this address to get its location in memory.